2007 LifeLock 400: Race

 The race would be dominated by Kurt Busch who led 76 laps.
 However, Chase drivers immediately began to have trouble.
 Kyle Busch was tapped from behind by Dale Earnhardt Jr., the man who will replace Busch at Hendrick Motorsports in 2008.
+Following the incident, Kyle would bring his car into the garage, retire from the race, and leave the track.
+Unbeknownst to him, his pit crew would repair the car in his absence.
+Without a driver, the crew would scout Dale Jr. to drive the car and finish the race for Kyle.
 Jeff Burton, who was leading the points at this race last year, attempted to repair fender damage under red flag conditions, sending him to the tail end of the longest line.
 Burton's day would only get worse as he had starter trouble.
 Martin Truex Jr. and Matt Kenseth would be collected in a 15 car pileup.
 The red flag would wave for a second time due to rain.

 The controversy begins after the rain stops and NASCAR attempts to dry the track.
 At 5 PM CT, ABC switches the broadcast over to local affiliates, and moves the race to ESPN2, which ended a practice in NASCAR in the past five years where race overrun stays on the broadcast network.
 When the race restarts at 6 PM, with one hour to go before darkness, NASCAR attempts to shorten the race to 225 laps (the track did not have lights before 2011).
 After numerous cautions following the resumption of racing, NASCAR officials shorten the race again, this time to 210 laps.